Additional security measures

 Hinonga papa rēhia

 As a growing city, we’re dedicated to improving the capacity and quality of the city-wide network for sports and recreation to benefit community wellbeing.
-At Blake Park, our goal is to create a field sports hub for community and high-performance sports.

 We live in a wonderful part of New Zealand and in Welcome Bay there are many great parks and reserves enjoyed by the community.

-Tauranga City Council has prepared a landscape plan for part of the 15km long Te Ara o Wairākei Stream reserve corridor.
+We are implementing a landscape plan for the 15km long Te Ara o Wairākei Stream reserve corridor, stretching from Pacific View Road to the Te Tumu boundary.

 Was this information helpful?